mfl0p/FactSieve/README.md

 Note that when p <= n there are no factors for numbers of the form n!+-1 All p <= n are factors of n!
 When there are less than 100 factors at checkpoint they will be verified on the CPU.
+An optional argument -v # can be used to verify all factors on CPU using the specified number of threads #.

 command line options
 * -n #		Start factorial n!+-1